-The best business websites communicate a powerful value proposition to users landing on their homepages.
-A good website immediately tells prospective customers who you are, what you’ll do for them and how you’ll do it better than everyone else.
+In other words — The best business websites communicate a powerful value proposition to users landing on their homepages.

-People need to know how to get in touch and access your services.
-A ‘Contact Us’ page makes it easy for people to find you online and in the real world, converting leads into prospects.
+People need to know how to get in touch with your business.
+A Contact page makes it easy for people to find you online and in the real world, converting leads into prospects.

-Remember, it’s about personality as well as purpose: the best pages are relatable and speak to the visitor’s pain points i.e. the problems that your business can solve.
+Remember, it’s about personality as well as purpose: the best pages are relatable and speak to the visitor’s pain points or the problems that your business can solve.

 This is another bread and butter feature of what makes a good website.
 At a basic level, it’s about telling potential customers (and the search engines indexing your site) what your focus is.

 Good websites will have keyword strategies focusing on very specific informational and commercial phrases.
 These phrases are called long-tail keywords and will help you stand out from the big brands in your sector.

-We outline a full strategy for this in our guide to SEO for small business: ‘How to rank higher on Google’.
+We outline a full strategy for this in our guide to SEO for small business: How to rank higher on Google.

-The best websites also use layout to make these more effective, tactically placing their “contact us”, “learn more” or “buy now” buttons in headers at the top of the page, at the end of informational blog posts and in tasteful pop-ups that appear as the user scrolls down the page.
+The best websites also use layout to make these more effective, tactically placing their “contact us”, “learn more” or “buy now” buttons in headers at the top of the page, at the end of informational blog posts, or in tasteful pop-ups that appear as the user scrolls down the page.